How is Zeffy free?

 • List the prize winners.

-The state of Connecticut requires nonprofits to keep all records for one (1) year.
-We go over what you need to record and keep a little further down.
+Good to know: The state of Connecticut requires nonprofits to keep all records for one (1) year.
+We review what you need to record and keep down a little further.

 Your work’s not done after your raffle is over.
 For every raffle your nonprofit hosts, you need to complete and send in a report showing: